SAFE SEX: Sex Without Protection - How To Avoid Pregnancy

 Sometimes, despite all your best efforts, accidents happen.
 That's when you should have Plan Z up your sleeve - the Z stands for "Zygote," in case you're wondering.
 Be aware of your options if you find yourself in this situation.
 Adoption, co-parenting, or single parenthood are all paths you can consider.

 You're Not Alone: Unprotected sex or condom mishaps happen more often than you might think.
-Don't blame yourself; it's essential to stay calm.
+Don't blame yourself; it's important to stay calm.

 Emergency Contraception: Consider emergency contraceptive pills, like Plan B, within 72 hours of unprotected sex.
 The sooner, the better.
 Remember, nausea and other side effects are possible.